THE BLOG

 Take the free Regulation Profile Quiz

 This short psychoeducational quiz focuses on the sensory strategies your body may naturally reach for under strain, for example whether you tend to regulate more through movement, touch, sound, visuals, scent, or a combination of these, and gives you a simple profile with a few suggestions to experiment with.
-It is for reflection and self-understanding only; it does not provide a diagnosis and does not replace individual psychological assessment or treatment.

 Start the Quiz - It's Free